 Geese

-When they flew from their v-formation in a synchronous glide across Lake Miriam, it was as if they’d always been here, their calls reverberating like a murmuring song.
+They fly in a synchronous glide across Lake Miriam, as if they’d always been here, their calls like a murmuring song.

-When we gathered in the gazebo to sing in the chilly mornings, we paused in wonder when the geese suddenly joined, their entrance flawless.
-How many times did I watch the dance of geese descend and ascend, descend and ascend, a moment of theatre on an endless stage: the lake, a kind of looking glass, and the geese, angels incarnate.
+When we gather in the gazebo to sing in the chilly mornings, we pause and watch the dance of geese on an endless stage: the lake, a kind of looking glass, and the geese, angels incarnate.

-My bedroom had six windows overlooking the lake, capturing seasonal time like a precious frame.
-I imagined the poets and writers of our past writing by a lake, like this one, witnessing these travelers enough to understand their grace and beauty in a context transcending suburban ponds.
+My bedroom has six windows overlooking the lake, capturing seasonal time like a precious frame.
+I imagine the poets and writers of our past writing by a lake, like this one, witnessing these travelers enough to understand their grace and beauty beyond suburban ponds.

-By the beginning of December, the lake had frozen over, and the geese left.
-I felt the quiet emptiness of their departure, the stillness echoing as I prepared for my own migration south.
+By the beginning of December, the lake has frozen over, and the geese are gone.
+I feel the emptiness of their departure echoing as I prepare for my own migration south.

 Now my eyes are open, looking for what else I have not been curious enough to see.